tenkeyless/keras_site/content/english/docs/guides/custom_train_step_in_torch/_index.md

 ---
-title: Custom Train Step in Torch
+title: Customizing what happens in `fit()` with PyTorch
+linkTitle: Customizing fit() with PyTorch
-toc: false
+toc: true
+weight: 6
+type: docs
 ---